 TL;DR

-Long story short, Portfolio Charts is run by a creative engineer who likes to collect, analyze, and share investing data with others.
-To help keep the lights on I offer memberships, sell my own products, recommend investing books, and accept donations.
-And if you ever have a question about something I say, you can always contact me any time and I’ll walk you through my thought process.
-I believe trust is earned, and I’m willing to do the work.
+Portfolio Charts is run by a creative engineer who likes to collect, analyze, and share investing data with others.
+To help keep the lights on I offer memberships, sell my own products, and accept donations.
+And even though I’m a private person, I’m an open book when it comes to investing and methodologies.
+Let’s figure this out together.

 -Tyler-